sateesh3048/Mysql_Queries/cursors.sql.md

 After that, you can check to see if there is any row available before fetching it.

-Finally, you call the CLOSE statement to deactivate the cursor and release the memory associated with it as follows:
+Finally, you **call the CLOSE statement to deactivate the cursor and release the memory associated with it **as follows:
 ```mysql
 CLOSE cursor_name;
 ```

 When the cursor is no longer used, you should close it.

-When working with MySQL cursor, you must also declare a NOT FOUND handler to handle the situation when the cursor could not find any row.
+When working with MySQL cursor, you must **also declare a NOT FOUND handler to handle the situation when the cursor could not find any row**.
 Because each time you call the FETCH statement, the cursor attempts to read the next row in the result set.
 When the cursor reaches the end of the result set, it will not be able to get the data, and a condition is raised.
 The handler is used to handle this condition.

 To declare a NOT FOUND handler, you use the following syntax:
 ```mysql